Creating a website is an essential step for all businesses looking to increase their online visibility.

 You pay a nominal fee for secure, fast and reliable hosting by choosing a web hosting provider.

-Popular types of web hosting
+What are the types of web hosting services?

 - Shared hosting